huynguyen1212/huynguyen1212/README.md

 ##### **Personal Stuffs:**

-- 🌱 I'm building some projects about ReactJS and ReactNative
+- 🌱 I'm building some projects about ReactJS
 - 📫  How to reach me: huyro1212000@gmail.com

 Dev: